Lion-ZS/CAKGE/README.md

    cd transductive && python -W ignore train.py --data_path=data/nell --gpu 1
    cd transductive && python -W ignore train.py --data_path=data/yago3 --gpu 1
 ```
  If the program stops running after a while, it may be due to out of memory usage.
-You can change the batchsize in the train.py.
+You can change the batch size in the train.py.
+Performance may fluctuate; multiple test runs are recommended.

 For other datasets can refer to the corresponding folder.
 If you have any questions, please contact to agiczsr@gmail.com